At the Stroke of the Angelus: Synopsis

-Pedro raises the girl as his foster daughter, Anita (Billington).
+Pedro raises the girl as his foster daughter, Anita.
 At age eighteen, she works for Pedro in Mexico as a thief and street dancer.
 She meets and falls in love with John, with neither knowing of their shared history.
 Pedro becomes jealous, and Anita intervenes to save John's life.
 Afterward, in her hut, Anita lifts her crucifix as the Angelus bell strikes.
 John recognizes his sister's chain, and departs, believing Anita must be his niece.
 Later, Pedro is caught robbing a mission altar.
 His conscience compels him to confess that Anita is not John's niece, and the lovers are reunited.